mikezhl/evetool/README.md

 Fermionic Condensates 3582
 Fullerides 262502
 ```
-Calculation for the compressed ore need these:
+Calculation for the compressed ore will give a combination has minimum price.
+It need these (An example):
 - Amount of metal needed
 ```
 Tritanium 30250000